Houston Domestic Violence Lawyer

-As you can see, the penalties for domestic violence in Texas can vary greatly in severity depending on the circumstances of the crime.
+As you can see, the penalties for domestic violence in Harris County can vary greatly in severity depending on the circumstances of the crime.
 What you say upon arrest, how you answer police questions, what defense strategy you use, and the defense attorney you hire can all make a big difference in the outcome of your domestic violence case.
-The best way to increase the odds of minimizing your conviction and sentence is with help from a lawyer.
+The best way to increase the odds of minimizing your conviction and sentence is with help from a family violence lawyer in Houston.

 When Might Domestic Violence Receive a Felony Conviction?

 - You do not have to have actually injured the victim to face a conviction for family violence charges in Houston.
 Simply putting the person under threat of bodily harm can be enough for an arrest.
 Likewise, any physical contact (even if it does not cause pain) that is “offensive” can lead to a charge.
 These more minor charges will likely result in Class C misdemeanor convictions, without very serious penalties.
 Everything changes, however, if you already have a previous domestic violence conviction.

 - With one domestic violence conviction under your belt, you’re suddenly at risk of facing felony charges even if you don’t actually hurt the victim.
 Texas law is very strict when it comes to family violence and abuse and often won’t wait for the alleged abuser to defend him or herself before pressing charges.
 If the victim alleges any form of domestic violence against you when you already have a previous conviction, the prosecution can charge you with a third-degree felony – even if the physical contact did not cause pain to the victim.
 You could also receive a third-degree felony charge for a first offense if allegations involve choking or suffocating.